Industry engagement and collaboration at the School of Science and Engineering

 Facilities, capabilities, and expertise

 We have a wide range of laboratories which are aligned to our research clusters and expertise.
-Our facilities are available to help with fundamental and applied research (eg Applied Laser Technology Laboratory) through to large scale testing (e.g. SMART Lab including micro CT and Centrifuge).
+Our facilities are available to help with fundamental and applied research (for example, Applied Laser Technology Laboratory) through to large scale testing (e.g. SMART Lab including micro CT and Centrifuge).
 We can also help with interpretation of test data arising from service testing and consultancy.

 Developing your workforce